t-schreibs/sound-accumulator/content/contribute.md

     - You will need to use Git to commit your files to your fork, but if you're unfamiliar, both GitHub and VS Code have a simple GUI interface for doing that
 5. Once you are happy with the content you've created, it's time to submit your pull request
     - Navigate to the ["Pull requests" tab](https://github.com/t-schreibs/sound-accumulator/pulls) of the sound-accumulator repository
-    - Click "New pull request" at the top of the page, and create a pull request with the hugo branch of your fork as the *compare* branch and the hugo branch of the main repo as the *base* branch
+    - Click "New pull request" at the top of the page, and create a pull request with the main branch of your fork as the *compare* branch and the main branch of the main repo as the *base* branch
 6. Your pull request will be reviewed by the project maintainers
     - In some instances, the pull request will be outright rejected - see the submission guidelines below for more information on this
     - Some suggestions may or may not be provided - they will be marked as either optional or required